russtacean/elixir-in-motion/README.md

 # elixir-in-motion
-Implementation of exercises from the book "Elixir in Motion" by Sasa Juric
+Implementation of exercises from the book "Elixir in Action" by Sasa Juric.